(Updated 11/1/20) A list of 25+ mental health, wellness, and personal development blogs

 Compiled by Cassie Jewell, M.Ed., LPC, LSATP

 Creating Mind ReMake Project opened my eyes to a whole world of blogs!
 There are tons of informative and thought-provoking sites out there that share my “niche.”
-This post lists a variety of blogs related to mental health, wellness, and personal development.
+This post is a list of the best mental health blogs as well as sites about wellness and personal development.

 If you’re unfamiliar with the term “enable,” it means “to provide with the means or opportunity.”
 When applied to substance use, it means a person in active addiction is provided with the means to continue to use.
 With substance use disorders, how can you know the difference between helping and enabling?
 This post explains how to tell the difference and provides 7 tips for helping a loved one who struggles with addiction.

 By Cassie Jewell, M.Ed., LPC, LSATP